vqun/c-loader/README.md

 * **css**: tell c-loader to load style
 * **postfix**: tell c-loader what the style's postfix is, `'css'` by default
 * **module**: [added in v0.4.0] tell c-loader what kind of import used, `'require'` by default
+* **onlycss**: [added in v0.5.0] tell c-loader to load the style only (in react, when you just want to render the component's markup in server, not in client side, then you should load the style without the component's react codes)

 ## Usage 1
 ```javascript